AletheiaWareLLC/Wink/samples/rpi/README.md

 This is a collection of samples showing how to use the Wink framework to build and run State Machines on the Raspberry Pi platform.

-These samples assume your Raspberry Pi is powered up, connected to your local network, running the latest version of Raspbian OS, and has the latest version of the [WiringPi](http://wiringpi.com/) library installed.
+First, power up your Raspberry Pi, connect it to your local network, update to the latest version of Raspbian OS and install the latest version of the [WiringPi](http://wiringpi.com/) library.

-First, clone the Wink repository, build the project, and start the server;
+Then, clone the Wink repository, build the project, and finally start the server;
 ```
 # Clone Wink Repository
 git clone https://github.com/AletheiaWareLLC/Wink.git